-Join Tim Grey for an in-depth discussion in this video Exploring the options for image review on the Canon 7D Mark II, part of Performance Tuning the Canon 7D Mark II.
+Join Tim Grey for an in-depth discussion in this video Exploring the options for image review on the Canon 7D Mark II, part of Canon 7D Mark II: Tips, Tricks, & Techniques.

 - To me, one of the great advantages of digital photography…compared to film photography, is the ability to review…your images immediately after they've been captured.…Yes, I know, I shouldn't be reviewing every photo.…I should know with confidence that my exposure was…absolutely perfect right from the start…but from time to time it's very helpful…to be able to review and evaluate your photos…on the LCD display in between captures.…There are a couple of settings though that I think…you might want to be familiar with.…One of those relates to, essentially,…how the images are displayed on the LCD…relating to horizontal versus vertical captures.…